 (2) Create a context rule “follows-other-than-B-X-or-H-and-followed-by-0D31” and apply it to sequence <0D7B, 0D4D>.
 (See note above for alternative naming suggestions).
 (3) Document this merged rule in the <description>

+Response:

+Edits in the document:

+Removed ‘or 0D7B’ from the WLE Rule 1, section 7.1.2.

+Added Rule 9 and its description

+Edits in the XML

+Removed ‘or 0D7B’ from the rule name and updated the code for Rule1

+Added Rule 9, and assigned to 0D7B 0D4D sequence: when (follows-C-L-M-or-V-and-followed-by-0D31

+Added Rule 9 in the description

 A5: Changes needed in the XML: The XML file needs a couple of fixes as well.

-The <date> element needs to be updated to the current date
+The <date> element needs to be updated to the current date – Updated to 26 March 2020

-The <version> needs to be set to 4 (because the update will likely be part of LGR 4).
+The <version> needs to be set to 4 (because the update will likely be part of LGR 4).- Done

-The <description> in its “Overview” section needs a sentence acknowledging that this is an update.
+The <description> in its “Overview” section needs a sentence acknowledging that this is an update. - Done

 The section on “Variants” needs to mention any new sequence.
-(Any counts of sequences needs to be checked).
+(Any counts of sequences needs to be checked). – Done – Added two paragraphs in Variant section.

-Additional context rules on variants need to be documented in the <description>.
+Additional context rules on variants need to be documented in the <description>. - Done

-The change in WLE 1 (naming and content) will need to be documented
+The change in WLE 1 (naming and content) will need to be documented – Done

 And, of course, the changes to the actual specification of the sequences, the context rules and WLE1 and or variants need to be reflected in the <data> and <rules> sections.